 If you haven’t been to Dayton’s newest outdoor music venue yet, you are missing out.

-The lineup for the second season of free music at Levitt Pavilion Dayton, has been announced.
+The second season of free music at Levitt Pavilion Dayton starts tonight.

 6 BEST LEVITT PAVILION HACKS

 Here are 6 things you should do when visiting Levitt Pavilion, a state-of-the-art venue that debuted in August 2018 at Dave Hall Plaza in downtown Dayton:

 • Carry in your alcohol and other beverages (no glass)